 4. Remember that you’re a servant of art.

-Many times our feelings get hurt because our ego gets in the way.
-This is sometimes true in the art world, where it feels like everyone is competing against each other.
+Our ego gets in the way, sometimes.
+And this happens more often in the art world, where it feels like everyone is competing against each other.
 That’s why it’s important to remember that as artists, we help the cause of art and not the other way around.
 The purpose of art is greater than our own sense of self-worth.
 Knowing this is how we’ll keep our egos in check.